 - avoiding constrictive clothing around your abdomen

-- using an ice pack on the back of your neck or on the area where you feel head pain
+- using an ice pack or cold compress on the back of your neck or on the area where you feel head pain

 - sucking on ice chips or drinking small sips of water to stay hydrated

 - sucking on raw ginger or ginger candy, drinking ginger tea, or drinking ginger ale